TECFIDERA Side Effects

 Treatment for relapsing multiple sclerosis (MS) means staying on therapy for as long as you and your doctor decide it's right for you.
-As a result, many people are rightfully concerned about the side effects of any given treatment.
-The side effects of Tecfidera have been documented for up to 4 years.
-Tecfidera may cause serious side effects including allergic reactions, PML (a rare brain infection that usually leads to death or severe disability) and decreases in white blood cell counts.
-Therefore, your doctor should do blood tests before starting treatment and while you take Tecfidera.
+Many people are rightfully concerned about the side effects of any given treatment.
+The safety of TECFIDERA has been documented in clinical studies for up to 4 years.
+It's important to know about these side effects before starting TECFIDERA.

 It's important to talk to your doctor if you've had an allergic reaction to TECFIDERA or any of its ingredients.
 You should also discuss the serious side effects associated with TECFIDERA, including:

 - Allergic reactions (such as welts, hives, swelling of the face, lips, mouth, or tongue, or difficulty breathing)